-On an open marketplace, any organization with the supplier role can publish services immediately after the marketplace has been created.
-For you as the marketplace owner, this strategy reduces the effort of managing and controlling the marketplace and the suppliers.
-However, it also increases the risk that many suppliers publish numerous services on the marketplace and customers are lost in the variety.
+On an open marketplace, any seller organization can publish services immediately after the marketplace has been created.
+For you as the marketplace owner, this strategy reduces the effort of managing and controlling the marketplace and the sellers.
+However, it also increases the risk that many sellers publish numerous services to the marketplace and customers are lost in the variety.

-Another issue you may encounter on an open marketplace is the presence of suppliers who do not adhere to the code of conduct, do not pay their fees for using the marketplace, or offer services which are not acceptable for some reason.
-As the marketplace owner, you can exclude these suppliers from the marketplace and add them to a blacklist.
-The suppliers' services are deactivated and customers can no longer subscribe to them.
+Another issue you may encounter on an open marketplace is the presence of sellers who do not adhere to the code of conduct, do not pay their fees for using the marketplace, or offer services which are not acceptable for some reason.
+As the marketplace owner, you can exclude these sellers from the marketplace and add them to a blacklist.
+The sellers' services are deactivated and customers can no longer subscribe to them.
 Existing subscriptions are not affected.

-After the problems have been sorted out, you can re-admit a supplier you have excluded from the marketplace and thus remove him from the blacklist.
-The supplier can then again publish services to the marketplace.
+After the problems have been sorted out, you can re-admit a seller you have excluded from the marketplace and thus remove him from the blacklist.
+The seller can then again publish services to the marketplace.

-BSS automatically notifies a supplier by email when you exclude him from the marketplace or re-admit him.
+BSS automatically notifies a seller by email when you exclude him from the marketplace or re-admit him.

-To exclude and re-admit suppliers, use the Manage suppliers menu option in the Marketplace menu of the BSS user interface.
+To exclude and re-admit sellers, use the Manage sellers menu option in the Marketplace menu of the BSS administration portal.

-Marketplaces for Authorized Suppliers
+Marketplaces for Authorized Sellers

-A marketplace can be restricted to one or more suppliers who are explicitly authorized by the marketplace owner.
-By requiring that the publishing of services needs explicit approval, marketplaces for authorized suppliers provide the marketplace owners with optimum control.
+A marketplace can be restricted to one or more sellers who are explicitly authorized by the marketplace owner.
+By requiring that the publishing of services needs explicit approval, marketplaces for authorized sellers provide the marketplace owners with optimum control.
 Different marketplaces can be operated independently.
-This is useful, for example, if a supplier in one country is not to be allowed to offer services on a marketplace in another country.
+This is useful, for example, if a seller in one country is not to be allowed to offer services on a marketplace in another country.

-When the operator creates a marketplace for authorized suppliers, the organization specified as the marketplace owner is automatically admitted to it, provided that it is assigned the supplier role.
-The marketplace owner can then authorize any number of suppliers to publish services to the marketplace.
+When the operator creates a marketplace for authorized sellers, the organization specified as the marketplace owner is automatically admitted to it, provided that it is assigned the supplier, broker, or reseller role.
+The marketplace owner can then authorize any number of sellers to publish services to the marketplace.

-As the marketplace owner, you can revoke the publishing approval for a supplier at any time, for example, if he is in arrears with his payments.
-If the supplier already published services to the marketplace, these services are automatically deactivated.
+As the marketplace owner, you can revoke the publishing approval for a seller at any time, for example, if he is in arrears with his payments.
+If the seller already published services to the marketplace, these services are automatically deactivated.
 Customers can no longer subscribe to them.
 Existing subscriptions are not affected.

-BSS automatically notifies a supplier by email when you admit him to a marketplace or when you revoke your publishing approval.
+BSS automatically notifies a seller by email when you admit him to a marketplace or when you revoke your publishing approval.

-To allow suppliers to publish services to your marketplace or to revoke your approval, use the Manage suppliers menu option in the Marketplace menu of the BSS user interface.
+To allow sellers to publish services to your marketplace or to revoke your approval, use the Manage sellers menu option in the Marketplace menu of the BSS administration portal.

-Changing the Supplier Policy for a Marketplace
+Changing the Seller Policy for a Marketplace

-You can at any time turn a marketplace which is open to any supplier into a marketplace for authorized suppliers only, and vice versa.
+You can at any time turn a marketplace which is open to any seller into a marketplace for authorized sellers only, and vice versa.

-When you switch from an open marketplace to a marketplace for authorized suppliers only, the suppliers of all the services published so far are automatically admitted to it.
+When you switch from an open marketplace to a marketplace for authorized sellers only, the sellers of all the services published so far are automatically admitted to it.
 Furthermore, the blacklist of the open marketplace is retained.
-This means that suppliers you excluded from the marketplace will still be excluded, if you later decide to change the marketplace back to an open one.
+This means that sellers you excluded from the marketplace will still be excluded, if you later decide to change the marketplace back to an open one.

-The same applies in the opposite direction: The list of authorized suppliers is retained when you turn a marketplace into an open one.
-Additionally, the services of the authorized suppliers remain published on the marketplace, unless the suppliers are included in the marketplace's blacklist.
+The same applies in the opposite direction: The list of authorized sellers is retained when you turn a marketplace into an open one.
+Additionally, the services of the authorized sellers remain published on the marketplace, unless the sellers are included in the marketplace's blacklist.

-To change the supplier policy for a marketplace, use the Update marketplace menu option in the Marketplace menu of the BSS user interface.
+To change the seller policy for a marketplace, use the Update marketplace menu option in the Marketplace menu of the BSS administration portal.